-- 1 If we just look very quickly at that so you see what I'm - 2 talking about.
-094-192-908. - 3 Maybe it's not going to come up.
-Anyway, you will - 4 have that in your papers and you can see that trace. - 5 There is also a trace from the monitor printout of when - 6 he was in paediatric intensive care and the intensive - 7 care unit daily record sheet is there.
-It shows that - 8 Adam's central venous pressure fell to about 11 on his - 9 transfer to paediatric intensive care at about noon, and - 10 it doesn't appear to go beyond about 14 all the time - 11 he was there on 27 November. - 12 A word of caution about these printouts.
-They don't - show the real time CVP readings.
-That would literally - 14 have been spooling out in real time.
-What they show is - 15 a compressed version which produces a graph of the - 16 average CVP readings, and that's what's capable of - 17 producing from 7 o'clock in the morning to 12 noon or - 18 11 o'clock or whenever they stop into essentially - 19 a one-page sheet.
-Dr Taylor stated in his deposition to - 20 the coroner that there were both cardiac and respiratory - 21 patterns to the waveform, confirming correct - 22 intravascular placement. - 23 THE CHAIRMAN: If you just pause.
-I'm conscious of the - 24 promise that we've made to everyone to finish this by - 25 lunch.
+If we just look very quickly at that so you see what I'm talking about.
+094-192-908.

+3 Maybe it's not going to come up.
+Anyway, you will have that in your papers and you can see that trace.
+4 There is also a trace from the monitor printout of when 5 б he was in paediatric intensive care and the intensive 7 care unit daily record sheet is there.
+It shows that 8 Adam's central venous pressure fell to about 11 on his 9 transfer to paediatric intensive care at about noon, and 10 it doesn't appear to go beyond about 14 all the time he was there on 27 November.
+11

+12 A word of caution about these printouts.
+They don't 13 show the real time CVP readings.
+That would literally have been spooling out in real time.
+What they show is 14 15 a compressed version which produces a graph of the average CVP readings, and that's what's capable of 16 17 producing from 7 o'clock in the morning to 12 noon or 18 11 o'clock or whenever they stop into essentially 19 a one-page sheet.
+Dr Taylor stated in his deposition to 20 the coroner that there were both cardiac and respiratory patterns to the waveform, confirming correct 21 22 intravascular placement.

+23 THE CHAIRMAN: If you just pause.
+I'm conscious of the 24 promise that we've made to everyone to finish this by 25 lunch.
 But what you have done in the next, I think,

-- four pages of this opening from paragraph 418 to - 2 paragraph 430 is to set out the positions of Dr Taylor - 3 and various inquiry experts -- - 4 MS ANYADIKE-DANES: Yes. - 5 THE CHAIRMAN: -- about CVP, including what was discussed - at the second experts' meeting on 9 March; isn't that - 7 right? - 8 MS ANYADIKE-DANES: Yes.
-Not just about the CVP levels, but - 9 also, importantly, about whether there was or there - 10 wasn't a waveform. - 11 THE CHAIRMAN: Yes, and then you bring those to a head at - paragraph 431. - 13 MS ANYADIKE-DANES: Yes. - 14 THE CHAIRMAN: Perhaps you'd move to 431.
-As I said at the - start, a lot of the people here today have this in front - of them, and those who don't will be able to look at the - 17 full opening on the inquiry website later on today.
-So - would it help to go forward to 431? - 19 MS ANYADIKE-DANES: Yes, Mr Chairman. - 20 So as a result of the various statements of the - 21 actual clinicians, which is largely Dr Taylor, but the - 22 comments on those that are in reports from Dr Coulthard, - Professor Gross, Dr Haynes and also, for that matter, - 24 Mr Forsythe and Mr Rigg, who are all inquiry experts. - They have all looked at the contemporaneous information, they have looked at Dr Taylor's statements and produced their own comments in their reports.
-And as a result of all of that, one can distill the issues in relation to CVP that we really need to address at the oral hearing.
+1 four pages of this opening from paragraph 418 to

+2 paragraph 430 is to set out the positions of Dr Taylor 3 and various inquiry experts --

+4 MS ANYADIKE-DANES: Yes.

+5 THE CHAIRMAN: -- about CVP, including what was discussed 6 at the second experts' meeting on 9 March; isn't that 7 right?

+8 MS ANYADIKE-DANES: Yes.
+Not just about the CVP levels, but 9 also, importantly, about whether there was or there 10 wasn't a waveform.

+11 THE CHAIRMAN: Yes, and then you bring those to a head at 12 paragraph 431.

+13 MS ANYADIKE-DANES: Yes.

+14 THE CHAIRMAN: Perhaps you'd move to 431.
+As I said at the 15 start, a lot of the people here today have this in front 16 of them, and those who don't will be able to look at the 17 full opening on the inquiry website later on today.
+So 18 would it help to go forward to 431?

+19 MS ANYADIKE-DANES: Yes, Mr Chairman.